princeali415/princeali415/README.md

 <a href="https://hussain-ali-portfolio.vercel.app/"><img src="https://img.shields.io/badge/-Personal%20Portfolio-green?style=flat-square&logo=googlechrome"/></a>

 - 🔭 I’m currently working on ...
 Fellowshipy!
 - 🌱 I’m currently learning ...
-Apex and Lightning Web Components!
+Haskell and Blockchain development with Cardano!
 - 👯 I’m looking to collaborate on ... any fun projects you are working on!
 - 🤔 I’m looking for help with ... finding new books to read!
 - 💬 Ask me about ... the tech industry, investing, the economy, and software developement!